cb285/python_image/README.md

 `git clone https://github.com/cb285/python_image/`

 ## Import
-'from python_image import *` or `import python_image`
+`from python_image import *` or `import python_image`

 # Numpy inheritance
-python_image's Img type inherits from numpy's ndarray, which allows for compatability with a large number of complex functions provided by numpy. more information can be found [here.](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html)
+python_image's Img type inherits from numpy's ndarray, which allows for compatability with a large number of complex functions provided by numpy. more information can be found [here](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html).

 if for some reason you need to convert between an Img type and ndarray, use the view function.

 Img to ndarray: `img.view(np.ndarray)`

 ndarray to Img: `img.view(Img)`